 A number of ornamental plants have been discovered to act as ant deterrents and marigolds are one of them.
 One advantage of marigolds is that it is a plant that does not spread fast, so they will not overrun your garden while protecting it.
 Marigolds are annuals, so you will have to replant them every year.
 This could be either an advantage or a disadvantage depending on how you look at it as well as how this works for you and your garden.

-Now you know that there’s no excuse for you to be overrun by ants or other irritating insects or to expose your household to harmful chemicals.
-By just planting these herbs and ornamental plants around your home, you have not only protection from ants but also readily available herbs for your cooking and an aesthetically pleasing environment.
+Now that you know about all of these protective plants, there is no excuse for you to allow your home or garden to be overrun by ants or other irritating insects.
+There is also no need to expose your household to harmful chemicals.
+By simply planting these aesthetically-pleasing herbs and ornamental plants around your home, you will not only be protected from ants but will also have delicious homegrown herbs readily available to cook with.